 The index and thumb almost make an O sign.
 The rest of the fingers hold the handle.

-What is the best grips in table tennis?
+What is the best grip in table tennis?

-After gaining experience, I think it’s a good idea to explore other ways to hold your own when your playing style and your favorite serve are solidified.
+After gaining experience, I think it’s a good idea to explore other ways of holding a ping pong paddle on your own when your playing style and your favorite serve are solidified.